ManApart/quest-command/notes.md

 - Check all targets reference valid events etc (triggers and trigger events)
 - Check all activator targets reference actual items / locations etc
 - Check all behavior receipies have params that match their assigned behaviors
+- Requiring default params breaks everything since params don't override other params, have to remove param satisfied test > is there another way to check variables at compile time?

 ### Misc / Unsorted
 - Readable behavior / item